 No. Yes?
 Maybe.
 Here’s the truth: Part of this “art” is to explore how you use the kiosk.
 Are you a taker or a giver?
 Do you have something important to say about our community or do you value decoration?
 What is “art” to you?

-Even this much of an answer contaminates the data, but then, no one reads the FAQs, so we’re probably ok.
+This is great!
 How can I host a Tiny Gallery at my business?

 Send us a message.